Tutorial

 Using the target

-Let’s consider a project which wraps C++ logic with Python bindings.
+Let’s consider a project that wraps C++ logic with Python bindings.
 We need to

 add a CMakeLists.txt

-same directory.
-The Pytest command can be easily implemented using the
+The Pytest command can easily be implemented using the add_test function:

 add_test(